Rushyo/Vismuta/README.md

 Virtual machines (VMWare, Hyper-V) and remote access tools (RDP, VNC, Citrix) often have access controls or limitations that prevent common techniques of copying files on to remote systems, such as drag-and-drop or file sharing.
 In addition, Intrusion Prevention Systems, firewalls, and other security systems can frustrate your ability to download files from networks when working with a remote machine.

 Vismuta bypasses all these limitations, requiring only the ability to copy and paste in to the shell or copy a text file from a site such as Dropbox or Pastebin.
 For penetration testers it can also deploy PSExec and will, where possible, run your payload with "NT AUTHORITY\SYSTEM" permissions.
-If you have a payload you want to inject in-memory (to avoid AV) you can do that too (experimental)!
+If you have a payload you want to inject in-memory (to avoid AV) you can do that too!
 You can also move large quantities of files, which will be zipped and deflated on the target (presently GUI only).

 ## How?